pointybeard/api_framework/README.md

 }
 ```

-### Transformers
+### Modifying rendered output with Transformers

-Prior to converting the XML into JSON, transformers are run over it.
-Transformers mutate the result based on a test and action.
+Prior to converting the XML into JSON, transformers are run.
+Transformers mutate the JSON result based on a test and action.
+The following built in transformers are available:

-`@jsonForceArray`
+#### @jsonForceArray

 This transformation will look for the attribute `jsonForceArray` on any XML elements.
 If it is set to "true", this transformation is applied.
 It relates to **[#issue-2](https://github.com/pointybeard/api_framework/issues/2)**.
 When there are multiple elements of the same name, for example 'entry', the JSON encode process will treat these as an array.
 E.g.